NikDrosakis/gen20/mars/README.md

 6) Training
 7) Ai Gen

+main.cpp:

+Initialize Mars components.

+Create threads or asynchronous tasks for:

+Binlog processing and filesystem writing.

+Filesystem monitoring and MariaDB updating.

+Handle program termination.

+core/Maria.cpp/h:

+Add methods to:

+Connect to MariaDB.

+Consume binlog events.

+Execute SQL queries.

+core/ws.cpp/h:

+(Optional) If you need to send events over websockets

+core/Yaml.cpp/h:

+(Optional) If you need to use YAML configuration

+New core/FS.cpp/h:

+Add methods to:

+Read and write files.

+Monitor filesystem changes using inotify (or similar).

 Certainly, here's a concise answer focusing on a fast connection between MariaDB and the file system (FS) using C++ and Mars:
 Approach: